learn-co-curriculum/html-iframes-lab/README.md

 </form>
 ```

 On line 3 we use a `<label>` element to create a text label associated with the form input.
-By using the `for` attribute set on the label to match the value of the `id` attribute in the input this ties the label to the input so that if a user clicks on the text of the label "Name" it will select the input next to it.
+If we use the `for` attribute on the label, and match its value to the `id` attribute in an input, this ties the label to the input so that if a user clicks on the text of the label, "Name," it will select the input next to it.
 You can test this on the example below:

 <label for="fullname">Name</label> <input type="text" id="fullname" name="fullname" placeholder="your name" style="border:1px solid black;padding:5px;">